mikaelvesavuori/acmecorp-potted-plants-components-starter/README.md

 ## Instructions

+- Initialize the project with `npm run init`, which will:
   - Install Storybook with `npx sb init -f`
-- Install dependencies with `npm install --force`
+  - Install dependencies with `npm install --force` (important, as regular install will not work correctly)
 - Run Storybook with `npm start`
 - Create a `.env` file that contains values for `FIGMA_URL`, `FIGMA_TOKEN` and `CHROMATIC_TOKEN`